PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

 These uncertainties determine the size of the area, the *latitude-longitude-box*, around the VeRa sounding location at the time of the VMC image observation: the corners of the box are calculated by taking the zonal and meridional wind speeds plus or minus their standard deviations, and calculate where the VeRa location would be advected to in those cases over the time difference between the VMC image and the VeRa acquisition.
 The larger the time span, the larger the uncertainty and thus the *latitude-longitude-box*.

-I create the method `VMCTools.getWindAdvectedBox <https://venustools.readthedocs.io/en/latest/vmctools.html#VMCTools.VMCTools.getWindAdvectedBox>`_ to calculate this *latitude-longitude-box* for a given VMC image.
+I create the method `getWindAdvectedBox <https://venustools.readthedocs.io/en/latest/vmctools.html#VMCTools.VMCTools.getWindAdvectedBox>`_ in the `VMCTools pseudo class <https://venustools.readthedocs.io/en/latest/vmctools.html#>`_ to calculate this *latitude-longitude-box* for a given VMC image.
 This method is called in the script :file:`./scripts/VMCImagesEvaluate.py`.

 Running this scripts has two iterations.
 During the first iteration, I create to process all the images and create plots of each image with the position of the VeRa sounding indicated with a **X** and a box indicating the wind advected area of that location at the time of the VMC image in question.
-These plots are saved in the subfolder :file:`Images` created inside the directories of the orbits containing the .GEO and .IMG files, for example :file:`/Users/maarten/Science/Venus/Temperature-UV_Analysis_2024/Data/VEX/VMC/Orb2811/Images`.
+These plots are saved in the subfolder :file:`Images` created inside the directories of the orbits containing the .GEO and .IMG files, for example :file:`SOMEPATH//Venus/Data/VEX/VMC/Orb2811/Images`.

 I manually evaluate each image plot and select the ones that have the advected box fully on the visible disk of Venus as mentioned above, and copy these plots to the :file:`UsedImages` subfolder that I manually create in each orbit directory, for example
-:file:`/Users/maarten/Science/Venus/Temperature-UV_Analysis_2024/Data/VEX/VMC/Orb2811/UsedImages`.
+:file:`SOMEPATH/Venus/Data/VEX/VMC/Orb2811/UsedImages`.

 I now run the :file:`./scripts/VMCImagesEvaluate.py` script a second time to process the selected images and write the results to the :file:`VMCSelectedImages.dat` table file.
 The header and first few lines of which are of this file are: